Skip to Content

 The dining program at the Mandarin Oriental Bangkok is the widest of any world-ranked hotel currently on the Chao Phraya River.
 Twelve outlets across a property of this size create genuine variety, but it also requires navigation.
 Not every outlet is equally relevant to every guest.

-Le Normandie is the property's French fine dining flagship, recently taken over by Anne-Sophie Pic, one of the world's most recognized three-Michelin-star chefs.
-The transition has elevated international attention on this restaurant considerably.
+Le Normandie is the property's flagship French fine-dining restaurant, recently taken over by Anne-Sophie Pic, one of the world's most recognized three-Michelin-star chefs.
+The transition has considerably elevated international attention on this restaurant.
 Advance reservation is essential, particularly from November through February, when availability tightens weeks ahead of arrival.

 Kinu by Takagi is the property's Japanese kaiseki outlet, award-winning and structurally precise.
 For travelers who want the most considered, course-structured dining on the property outside of Le Normandie, this is the correct choice.